Lukhausen/Lepus/typst/supercharged-dhbw/chapters/arcprize/dataset.typ

 Yet for an LLM, this is less obvious.
 Let's test this specific task on GPT-4o. #footnote("OpenAI API was used")

 In the following example, only the full JSON input was used; no prompt was applied, and the model ran at a temperature of 1 to ensure a deterministic output.
+The Dataset itself uses numbers between 0 and 9 instead of colours.

 #figure(
   caption: [The actual representation of the task as it is represented in the JSON file #footnote("This is a simplified representation of the JSON structure for better readability. (training set task 392: f8ff0b80.json)")],